averagehuman/argskwargs.io/src/articles/2013/maths/euclidean-division.rst

 Hence the number \\(r\\) given by \\(r = a - bq\\) satisfies \\((1)\\).

-But rather than invoking raional numbers, the result can also be proved via the `Principle of Least Element`_.
+But rather than invoking rational numbers, the result can also be proved via the `Principle of Least Element`_.
 Let \\(S\\) be the set of all non-negative integers of the form \\(a - bn\\).
 The set \\(S\\) is not empty
 - for example, take \\(n = -a^2\\), then